-Principal Investigator (PI): Larry Di Girolamo: University of Illinois at Urbana-Champaign
+Principal Investigator (PI): Larry Di Girolamo, University of Illinois at Urbana-Champaign (UIUC)

-NASA’s Terra spacecraft has been orbiting the Earth since 1999.
-The satellite orbits the Earth 16 times each day, allowing its five instruments – Advanced Spaceborne Thermal Emission and Reflection (ASTER), Measurement of Pollution in the Troposphere (MOPITT), Multi-angle Imaging SpectroRadiometer (MISR), Clouds and the Earth’s Radiant Energy System (CERES), and Moderate Resolution Imaging Spectroradiometer (MODIS) – have compiled a consistent record of change to Earth and its atmosphere lasting more than 20 years.
+NASA’s Terra mission (launched in 1999) has compiled one of the longest single-platform satellite records of Earth science data.
+Terra’s five instruments – Advanced Spaceborne Thermal Emission and Reflection (ASTER), Measurement of Pollution in the Troposphere (MOPITT), Multi-angle Imaging SpectroRadiometer (MISR), Clouds and the Earth’s Radiant Energy System (CERES), and Moderate Resolution Imaging Spectroradiometer (MODIS) – have compiled a consistent record of change to Earth and its atmosphere lasting more than 20 years.
 This is one of the most valuable satellite records ever acquired for examining changes to the planet’s climate.

 Combining data from Terra’s individual instruments for scientific purposes, however, is difficult.
 Individual instrument data are stored in different locations with different file formats, granularities, and projections.
 Additionally, the large volume of Terra data (now more than 1 petabyte and increasing at a rate of close to 2 terabytes a day), makes processing for analysis extremely time consuming.

 The ACCESS to Terra Data Fusion Products project combines Terra observations from different instruments and enables scientists to derive new Terra products to examine changes to Earth and the planet’s atmosphere over the course of the Terra mission.